 What Is Slave Morality?

-Reviewer Wendy Boring-Bray, DBH, LPC
+Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

 What Is Master-Slave Morality?

-Slave morality, essentially, is a response to the master morality.
-Slave morality is when someone devalues what the master has because the slave does not possess it.
-Slave morality can be a response to the oppression, so anyone who is trying to oppress them or is seen as such will be vilified.
-The slave moralist tends to be weak-willed and more cynical than the master moralist.
+Slave morality tends to emphasize a devaluing of what the master has because the slave does not possess it.
+Slave morality can be a response to oppression, so any oppression to them is seen as equivalent and will be vilified.
+According to Nietzsche, the slave moralist tends to be more weak-willed and cynical when compared to the master moralist.

 Society And Master Vs. Slave Morality